dmillett/inclinician/README.md

    - Understanding scientific method, **continual measurement**, new variables, etc
  * Root Cause Analysis
    - Symptoms may be overlapping and caused by a combination of toxins, pathogens and genetic expression
-   - **Inflammation usually causes pain** and/or tissue damage, alleviating pain is only part of the answer
+   - **Inflammation usually causes pain** and/or tissue/organ damage, alleviating pain is only part of the answer

 ### Risks
 Due to the large number of unknowns in human physiology, there are a number of existing risks to account for: